2008 Social Services Grants

-Adler Aphasia Center, Maywood, NJ. $5,000 to support the Life Skills Program.
+Adler Aphasia Center, Maywood, NJ. $5,000 to support the technology center.

 Alzheimer’s Association of Northern California, Mountain View, CA. $10,000 to support the Memories in the Making program.

-City Harvest, New York, NY. $7,500 to support the Operation Frontline program.
+City Harvest, New York, NY. $5,000 to support their Nutrition Education programs.

 God's Love We Deliver, New York, NY. $10,000 to support the cost of home-delivered meals and nutrition counseling.